 A request made by a recognized sponsoring organization may be denied only if the president or authorized designee determines, after proper inquiry and consultation with the TSUS Office of General Counsel, that the proposed speech will constitute a clear and present danger to Texas State’s orderly operation.

-When a request for an external speaker is approved by the president or authorized designee, and the speaker accepts the invitation, the sponsoring organization shall inform the president or authorized designee immediately in writing of such acceptance.
-The president or authorized designee may require that a statement be made at the meeting or event that the views presented are not necessarily those of the university, the TSUS, or of the sponsoring organization.
+When a request for an external speaker is approved by the president, or designee, and the speaker accepts the invitation, the sponsoring organization shall inform the president, or designee, immediately in writing of such acceptance.
+The president, or designee, may require that a statement be made at the meeting or event that the views presented are not necessarily those of the university, the TSUS, or of the sponsoring organization.
 By accepting the invitation to speak, the external speaker shall assume full responsibility for any infraction of civil or criminal law committed by the external speaker while on campus.

 PROCEDURES FOR EXTERNAL SPEAKER PROTESTS

 Any person who chooses to protest an external speaker shall not impair the ability of any other person to see and hear the speech, performance, or event.
 Impairment includes, but is not necessarily limited to heckling, drowning out, or otherwise materially disrupting the speech, performance, or event.